 - Catering Cook

 Culinary Arts Diploma

 - ServSafe® Food Manager

-This course provides an introduction to the food service industry that examines gastronomic history, basic industry terminology, and the role that modern chefs play in the community, as well as their duties and responsibilities.
-Students will also examine the equipment and utensils used in food service operations and identify basic ingredients and their applications.
+This culinary arts course provides an introduction to the food service industry that examines gastronomic history, basic industry terminology, and the role that modern chefs play in the community, as well as their duties and responsibilities.
+Florida Technical College students will also examine the equipment and utensils used in food service operations and identify basic ingredients and their applications.

-This course is designed to expand career knowledge by helping students manage their time effectively, work faster, and improve their organizational skills in the kitchen.
-Students will also learn how to cook in an approved commercial food service and hospitality establishment.
-Students in the Culinary Arts Program must complete a total of 195 hours of practical experience.
+This culinary arts course is designed to expand career knowledge by helping students manage their time effectively, work faster, and improve their organizational skills in the kitchen.
+Florida Technical College students will also learn how to cook in an approved commercial food service and hospitality establishment.
+Students in the Culinary Arts Program must complete a total of 125 hours of practical experience.

 Prerequisite(s): All Previous Program Courses

 - High School Diploma or a recognized equivalent.